sercankulcu/sercankulcu.github.io/_thoughts/when-growing-older-means-missing-the-old-things.md

 ---
 title: "When Growing Older Means Missing the Old Things"
 date: 2009-12-26
+description: "Growing older can mean discovering that ordinary things from the past carried more comfort than we knew."
 tags:
   - aging
   - childhood
   - memory
   - change
   - reflection
 ---

 When I was a child, getting something new could feel urgent.